 Production profile: 24 databases, about 35.0 GB total (data plus logs), low writes and moderate reads.
 Consolidation is still the most economical path.
-License status and SQL Agent usage are the biggest decision drivers.
+License status and SQL Agent usage are the biggest decision drivers; Azure can be much cheaper if you have SQL Server licenses with Software Assurance (Azure Hybrid Benefit) already I dont know what license we use.

 Decision snapshot